Pogy-Bot/redis-cluster-example/README.md

 If you want to do it locally on development, here is the branch for it [https://github.com/Pogy-Bot/redis-cluster-example/tree/clustering-development](https://github.com/Pogy-Bot/redis-cluster-example/tree/clustering-development)

 ## Notes

 - If you wanna build the plugins, make sure you have the language rust installed
 - You should be using systemd to manage your services or it will not work

 ## Summary of Steps

 _Step 1 and 2 are incase plugins cannot somehow work in the plugins folder in this repo._

-1- Download RedisJSON plugin - optional
+- Download RedisJSON plugin - optional
-2- Download Redis Search plugin - optional
+- Download Redis Search plugin - optional
-3- Initializing
+- Initializing
-4- Start services
-5- Run the redis command to link the clusters
+- Run the redis command to link the clusters

 ### 1- Download RedisJSON plugin - optional